denyncrawford/deno-figlet/README.md

 # :pushpin: Of Interest

-This module is builded for the Mantra CLI, Mantra is the first Front-End agnostic CMS framework and also the first CMS on builded on Deno - [Check it out](https://github.com/mantra-cms)
+This module is built for the Mantra CLI, Mantra is the first Front-End agnostic CMS framework and also the first CMS on built on Deno - [Check it out](https://github.com/mantra-cms)

 Written By [Crawford.](https://github.com/denyncrawford).